h-rathod/AI-Predictive-Maintenance/README.md

 - Processes natural language queries using OpenAI
 - Retrieves sensor data from Supabase database
 - Provides a RESTful API for the frontend
+- Includes a health check endpoint for connectivity verification

 ## Tech Stack